 Basset Hound

-Best known as the Hush Puppy dog, Basset Hounds are far more than an iconic advertisement.
-Renowned for their relaxed, even-tempered, kid-loving nature, and for being happy chappies overall, These characteristics make them a truly excellent, loyal addition to any family.
+Best known as the Hush Puppy dog, the Basset Hound is far more than an iconic advertisement.
+Renowned for their relaxed, even-tempered, kid-loving nature, they’re are a truly excellent, loyal addition to any family.

 • basic-info